RgbTrouw/Qs-Messenger/README.md

  Thank you for your insterest in the application.

- * Note * some late update has to be done and bins reuploaded.
+ * Note * a late update has to be done and bins will be reuploaded.

 Client configuration:
 --------------------------------------------------